-DS - Debt Service (Not Pictured).
+Sewer Debt Fee.
 This fee is to repay the loan for the sewer lift station that was put in a few years ago.
-This fee is $21.80 for the next 3 years and it will then decrease to $14.30 the remaining 9 years of the debt.
-The final payoff is the end of the calendar year 2030.
+This fee is $16.40 per quarter.
+The final payoff for the debt is the end of the calendar year 2030.

-SE - Sewer.
+Sewer.
 This calculation is based off of our rate for the amount of water and waste that goes down the sewer.
 The consumption used for this is the same as your water reading.
-The rate is $0.47 per 100 gallons after the minimum 4,000 gallons.
+The rate is $0.485 per 100 gallons after the minimum 4,000 gallons.

-SW - Solid Waste.
+Solid Waste.
 This line is your Trash and Recycling charge for the quarter.
-This rate is $16.66 per month or $50 per quarter.
-This rate has been steady since 2014.
+This rate is $17.32 per month or $51.96 per quarter.
+This rate has had slight increases over the last few years.

-ET - Excise Tax (not pictured).
+Water Excise Tax.
 This replaced the Sales Tax (TX).
 THis was ordered by the State of Iowa.
 The Excise Tax is slightly lower than the Sales Tax was.

 |Monday - Friday||08:00 AM - 04:00 PM|